Modern Slavery Statement, year ending 31 July 2024

 Due diligence processes for slavery and human trafficking

-As part of our initiative to identify and mitigate risk we:
+As part of our initiative to identify and mitigate risk:

-(a) Include a requirement for compliance with the Act in our due diligence process for the validation of new partners and include requirements for compliance with the Act in all our agreements with partners who supply our goods and services.
+- We included a requirement for compliance with the Act in our due diligence process for the validation of new partners and requirements for compliance with the Act in all our agreements with partners who supplied our goods and services.

-(b) Kingston University, which manages all our procurement for us, use a procurement tool where all new suppliers are requested to complete a questionnaire to confirm arrangements in place across supply chains.
+- Kingston University, which managed all our procurement, uses a procurement tool where all new suppliers are requested to complete a questionnaire to confirm arrangements in place across supply chains.
 We also undertake much of our procurement via the LUPC which itself has publicly committed to tackling slavery and human rights abuses in its supply chains, and to acquiring goods and services for its members without causing harm to others.
-Full details of how the LUPC ensure compliance across their frameworks may be found on their website at https://www.lupc.ac.uk/modern-slavery
+Full details of how the LUPC ensure compliance across their frameworks may be found on their website.

 Training